ferion11/danrepo/README.md

 Afterwards, simply run `emerge --sync`, and Portage should seamlessly make all our ebuilds available.

 ###  Include:
-* media-gfx/mtpaint - Simple GTK+2 painting program (git, but release only).
+* media-gfx/mtpaint - Simple GTK+2 painting program.
 * sys-fs/exfat-linux - exFAT filesystem module for Linux kernel (new and updated).
 * sys-fs/exfat-nofuse - Non-fuse kernel driver for exFat and VFat file systems (old, but fixed).
 * x11-misc/gromit-mpx - Gromit-MPX is a multi-pointer GTK3 port of the original Gromit.